-There was an overall decrease in health underwriting risk compared to the previous year (-25.4%), primarily due to a decrease in reserve risk volatility for NSLT health insurance.
+There was an overall increase in health underwriting risk compared to the previous year (+19.0%), primarily due to new reinsurance contracts and portfolio growth in the area of NSLT health insurance.

 The health underwriting risk is predominantly concentrated in the Austrian companies, which is reflected by the proportional reinsurance accepted by VIG Holding.
 This risk is of minor importance.